jwilloa/Arduino-based-Electrotactile-Simulation-System-for-Virtual-Sensory-Contact/readme.md

-# Project Title - Arduino-based Electrotactile Simulation System for Blind Readers
+# Project Title - Arduino-based Electrotactile Simulation System for Virtual Sensory Contact

 A *brief* paragraph explaining your project and what it does should be written here.
 The idea is to give readers an overview of what it is that you've built.